-(9) Economic Dependency
+(8) Economic Dependency

 The Council receives a portion of its revenue from funds provided through grants administered by the Louisiana Governor's Office of Elderly Affairs, Louisiana Department of Social Services and the Capital Area Agency on Aging-District II, Inc. The grant amounts are appropriated each year by the federal and state governments.
 If significant budget cuts are made at the federal and/or state level, the amount of funds the Council receives could be reduced significantly and have an adverse impact on its operations.
-This also applies locally to the funds provided by Pointe Coupee Health District.
 Management is not aware of any actions that will adversely affect the amount of funds the Council will receive in the next fiscal year.

-(10) Interfund Transfers
+(9) Interfund Transfers